Multi-RoI Human Mesh Recovery with Camera Consistency and Contrastive Losses: Experiments

 To conduct fair comparison between our method and SOTA methods, we follow the dataset setting used in SOTA works \cite{zhang2021pymaf, cho2022cross, li2021hybrik, black2023bedlam, kocabas2021pare, cheng2023bopr}.
 Specifically, we train our method on a mixture of four datasets including Human3.6M~\cite{ionescu2013human3}, MPI-INF-3DHP \cite{mehta2017monocular}, COCO~\cite{lin2014microsoft}, and MPII~\cite{andriluka20142d}.

 As for evaluation, we use the test sets of 3DPW~\cite{von2018recovering} and Human3.6M \cite{ionescu2013human3}.
-Following prior works, we finetune our model on 3DPW train set when evaluating on its test set.
+Following prior works, we finetune our model on 3DPW train set when evaluating on its test set. \footnote[1]{The authors Yongwei Nie and Changzhen Liu signed the license and produced all the experimental results in this paper.
+Meta did not have access to the datasets. }

 We use MPJPE (Mean Per Joint Position Error \cite{ionescu2013human3}), PA-MPJPE (Procrustes-Aligned MPJPE \cite{zhou2018monocap}) and PVE (the mean Euclidean distance between mesh vertices) as the evaluation metrics.